 Content marketing is all the rage nowadays.

-In fact, 93% of B2B marketers are now using content marketing to grow their business.
+In fact, more than 90 percent of B2B marketers are now using content marketing to grow their business.

 If you’re new to it, you might think that it’s all about writing blog posts.

 And for small business owners or digital marketing pros who can’t stand the idea of writing, well- the whole idea of content marketing might seem daunting.

 In this article, we’re going to take a look at the different types of content marketing you can do if you’re not into writing blog posts.

 By the end of this article, you should have a good sense of how you can implement each method, so that you can use it to generate leads for your business.
 You’ll get a sense for how to build an inspired content strategy that will improve your search engine rankings, strengthen your brand awareness and fortify your social media presence.

 But before we take a look at how you can implement these creative content marketing tactics, there’s something I want to discuss with you.

 All of the content marketing tactics I’m about to mention can help you to develop your business.

 However, none of them will work as well as they should if you don’t know who your ideal customer is.